agittins/bermuda/README.md

 ## Installation

+Definitely use the HACS interface!
+Once you have HACS installed, go to `Integrations`, click the meatballs menu in the top right, and choose `Custom Repositories`.
+Paste `agittins/bermuda` into the `Repository` field, and choose `Integration` for the `Category`.
+Click `Add`.

+You should now be able to add the `Bermuda BLE Triangulation` integration.
+Once you have done that, you need to restart Homeassistant, then in `Settings`, `Devices & Services` choose `Add Integration` and search for `Bermuda BLE Triangulation`.

-I'd strongly suggest installing via the HACS user interface, but no idea if that reliably works yet :-) The instructions below are the generic notes from the template:
+The instructions below are the generic notes from the template:

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.